getyourguide/se-tech-challenge/README.md

   - The fields to be displayed are:
     - title
     - price with currency
-    - location
     - rating
     - whether it has a special offer or not
-    - the activity's supplier name
+    - the activity's supplier name and their location
 - You need to decide if the filtering logic should be implemented on the client or on the server.
 - Please add instructions on how to run your project locally and notes on your architectural decisions.
 - Please also document any features/improvements you left out in favor of time, preferably with sufficient details on "what, why & how".